microsoft/semantic-kernel/README.md

 with conventional programming languages like C# and Python.
 By doing so, you can create AI apps that combine the best of both worlds.

-## Combine AI and conventional code
+## Seamlessly integrate LLMs into your existing code

 With Semantic Kernel, you can define
 [semantic functions](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/semantic-functions) (functions powered by LLMs)